MediaComem/comem-webdev/subjects/unix-admin/README.md

 > as you will break the `sudo` command if you introduce syntax errors into the file.
 > Use the `visudo` command which will not let you save unless the file is valid.

-> With these defaults settings common to most Linux distributions,
+> With these defaults settings common to most Unix systems,
 > you can simply add a user to the `sudo` group to make them trusted `sudo` users.

 ### The `su` command